AdaCore/training_material/courses/spark_essentials/070_specification_language/88_specification_language.lab.rst

 Specification Language Lab
 ----------------------------

-- Find the :filename:`070_specification_language` sub-directory in :filename:`source`
+- Find the :filename:`specification_language` directory in  the delivered :filename:`labs` folder

    + You can copy it locally, or work with it in-place

-- In that directory, open the project :filename:`lab.gpr` in :toolname:`GNAT Studio`
+- In that directory's :filename:`prompt` folder, open the project :filename:`lab.gpr` in :toolname:`GNAT Studio`

    + Or, on the command-line, do :command:`gnatstudio -P lab.gpr`